 How do I view the offices I hold?

-Your current offices are shown on the MyDORGov's User Information page.
+- Your current offices are shown on MyDORGov's user information page

-- Under "Your Office Summary" panel, view "Current offices held" – to see your list of offices
+- Under the "Your Office Summary" panel, view "Current offices held" – to see the current offices you hold

-- If an office is not listed, you can add an office by selecting "Request Office" at the top of the page
+- If an office is not listed, you can add it by selecting "Request Office" at the top of the page

 -